-Kristjan Randalu is one of the most compelling pianists of his generation, sought after as soloist, collaborator, composer and arranger, his music described by Jazz Times as an "unnameable exotic land".
+Kristjan Randalu is one of the most compelling pianists of his generation, sought after as soloist, collaborator AND composeR, his music described by Jazz Times as an "unnameable exotic land".

 Born in Estonia in 1978 he moved with his family to Germany as a child where the piano became increasingly important to him.
 His teachers there included John Taylor in Cologne, followed by a time at the Royal Academy of Music in London (with Django Bates) and a scholarship to the Manhattan School of Music in New York.